-I'm a hybrid interaction designer with years of architecture, VR, UX, and design leadership experience.
+I'm a VR Product Designer at Facebook working on Quill.
 Im also heavily involved in various VR art communities.
 Here are some of the attributes that drive my thinking and creative process.

 Working with various office cultures, sizes, processes, and disciplines over the years has exposed me to a diverse range of thinking.
 I learned from mentors to cycle through various mindsets when solving problems.
 This keeps me open minded and scrappy.